Temurgugu/tgugushvili/content/en/event/cmf2022/index.md

 #projects:
 #-
 ---

-Georgian and Swiss colleagues join to have thematic common session "Protected areas and sustainable mountain development- park-people interaction under PA expansion and tourism crisis" at the  [the third Caucasus Mountain Forum (CMF3)](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2021/cmf-objectives.html-1).
+Georgian and Swiss colleagues develop thematic session on “Protected areas and sustainable mountain development: park-people interaction under PA expansion and tourism crisis” at the [the third Caucasus Mountain Forum (CMF3)](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2021/cmf-objectives.html-1).

 The recent increase of PAs in mountain regions and elsewhere, the expansion of their goals beyond nature conservation, and a general push to more inclusive and participatory planning procedures have led to a proliferation of PA discourses, disputes, and societal impacts.
 By introducing new concepts and rules, the PA establishes a new reality in the area (Paige, Igoe, Brocking-ton, 2006).